pystruct/pystruct/README.md

 The original task remains but is more difficult: some non-blue pixels are now labelled 'background'.
 An additional task consists in labeling the picture as Snake or NoSnake.

-This double task is solved by the use of an additional type of node tha represents the picture itself, with 7 simplistic features.
+This double task is solved by the use of an additional type of node that represents the picture itself, with 7 simplistic features.
 There are additional edges, from each pixel to the picture node.
 That's all.
 And it improves a lot from the results of the *EdgeFeatureGraphCRF*-based model.

 In addition, we injected some more domain knowledge to illustrate the use of the hard logic constraints.
-In this case we enforce at most one pixel of label L per picture, for L in [1, 10].
+In this case we enforce *at most one pixel of label L per picture, for L in [1, 10]*.
 This gives an extra accuracy bonus.

 ## Prediction with Hard-Logic Constraints